orangejuice/blog/data/activity/movie-矿民、马夫、尘肺病-2019/record.en.md

 date: 2020-05-03 04:09:21+08:00
 douban:
   rating: 8.3
-  subtitle: 2019 / Mainland China / Documentary / Directed by Nengjie Jiang /
+  subtitle: 2019 / Mainland China / Documentary / Jiang Nengjie / Zhao Pingfeng,
-    Featuring Pinfeng Zhao and Meilin Jiang
+    Jiang Meilin
 ---

-The film is excruciating to watch.
-It paints the pains of mere existence, the agony of social abandonment, and the torment of persisting through such a merciless life.
-Every character embodies an unspeakable suffering that drowns me, leads me to question our times, and compels me to deeply ponder where exactly things have gone wrong.
+Watching it, I feel it's too harsh.
+The pain of just being alive, the pain of being forsaken by society, the pain of enduring despite the pain.
+Everyone carries inexpressible suffering.
+This suffering overwhelmed me, making me doubt this era, making me especially want to think seriously about what exactly went wrong.